“Nobody Died At Sandy Hook”

 “Employees who worked on the project were required to sign nondisclosure agreements.
 They were not only prohibited from removing anything from the site, but they were forbidden from discussing publicly anything they may have observed or not observed during the demolition, such as an absence of bullet marks on the walls or blood on the floor of the classrooms.” pg.
 81

-Crime scene photos show bullet marks as well as blood.
-In the Walkley scene photos alone, blood can be seen on pages 73, 365, 428, 473, 475, 636, 663, 665.
-Blood is also likely seen on pages 71, 495, 622-624, 626-627, and 643.
-622-624 and 626-627 show the ceiling of room 10, which is the room in which Adam Lanza killed himself, so that may be his blood.
-Pages 636 and 665 also show blood and possibly even brain matter above the white board, again in the room where Lanza shot himself.
-Adam’s body is also partially visible on page 161, and it’s possible that’s his blood in the carpet.
-There also appears to be something pretty gory between Lanza’s body and the stool.
+Crime scene photos show both bullet marks and blood.
+In the Walkley scene photos alone, blood is clearly visible on pages 73, 365, 428, 473, 475, 636, 663, and 665.
+Blood likely appears on pages 71, 495, 622-624, 626-627, and 643.
+For example, pages 622-624 and 626-627 show the ceiling of room 10, where Lanza killed himself, suggesting the blood there may be his.
+Pages 636 and 665 also show blood—possibly brain matter—above the whiteboard in the same room.
+Adam’s body is partially visible on page 161, and the carpet nearby may contain his blood.
+Between Lanza’s body and the stool, there’s also something pretty gory.

 “This is underscored by an article in the Newtown Bee, clear acknowledgment that Sandy Hook Elementary was old, unsafe, and not up to code at the time of the alleged shooting.” pg.
 82